lukasschirren/lukasschirren/README.md

 # Hi, I am Lukas Schirren
 ## About Me
 I am an MSc Sustainable Energy Futures at Imperial College London.
 Currently, I am 24 years old and live in London, UK.
-My focus is on data analysis on power markets and data visualisation of energy topics.
+My focus is on data analysis of power markert or general energy topics.

 On my GitHub, you will find a collection of projects I have worked on, reference code from classes I have taken or developed myself.